chenhongbiao/en/_posts/2016-05-06-An-Unexpected-Guest.md

 "Wise choice," said the man and then walked straight to the direction of Riya.

-Suddenly, the man produced a sword from his cloak and chopped to Riya fiercely.
+Suddenly!
+The man produced a sword from his cloak and chopped to Riya fiercely.
 However, his sword was bounced off a green light and cut his head open!

 "Dream?"
 Riya asked herself, being shocked by what she saw.